l0ve2cr3ate/fullstack-open-2020/part9/README.md

 The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
 Getting the types to work properly might be a slight challenge if you use just a single form.

+### Notes part 9: Typescript

+#### a.
+Background and intro

+Typescript: programming language designed for large scale JS development.

+**Main Principle** <br>
+Typescript is a typed superset of JS and it is compiled into plain JS.
+It includes all features of JS + additional features.<br>

+Typescript consists of three parts:

+- language: syntax, keywords & type annotations
+- compiler: responsible for type info erasure & code transformation
+- language service: collects type info from source code

+_Compiling_ means code is transformed from human readable format to machine readable format.
+In typescript human readable code is transformed into other human readable code, called _transpiling_, but it is often called _compiling_.
+The compiler also performs static code analysis. <br>

+**Typescript key language features**: <br>

+- _Type Annotations_: lightweight way to record intended _contract_ of a function/variable.
+- _Structural Typing_: in structural typing two elements are considered to be compatible with eachother if for each feature within the type of the first element a corresponding and identical feature exists within the type of the second element.
+- _Type inference_: TS (Typescript) compiler can attempt to infer type info.
+- _Type Erasure_: TS removes all type system constructs during compilation.
+No type info remains at runtime.

+**Why should one use TS?** <br>

+- Type checking and static code analysis --> can reduce runtime errors + amount of unit tests needed.
+- Type annotations can function as a type of code level documentation (which is always up-to-date).
+- IDEs can provide more specific & smarter intellisense when they know exactly what types of data is being processed.

+**What does TS not fix?** <br>

+- TS type annotations and type checking exist only on compile time, not on runtime.
+- Incomplete, invalid or missing types in external libraries.
+- Sometimes type inference needs assistance.
+- Mysterious type errors.

 For more info about exercises 9.1-9.7 see: https://fullstackopen.com/en/part9/first_steps_with_typescript For more info about exercises 9-8-9.13 see: https://fullstackopen.com/en/part9/typing_the_express_app For more info about exercises 9.14-9.27 see: https://fullstackopen.com/en/part9/react_with_types